dwp/govuk-casa/docs/migration-guides/MIGRATING-3.x-4.x.md

 ## Nunjucks environment no longer available on `res.nunjucksEnvironment`

 If you have previously used `res.nunjucksEnvironment` to add global Nunjucks filters and globals, you will now find that it no longer exists.
-Intead you should access this environment via `app.get('nunjucksEnv')`.
+Instead you should access this environment via `app.get('nunjucksEnv')`.
 For example:

 **Previous use:**
 ```javascript